underwoodjo/Professional-Readme-Generator/ReadMe.md

 - Questions

 ## Installation
-ihih
+inquirer

 ## Usage
-hhi
+Answer the questions that are prompted in the terminal

 ## Credits
-hihi
+Me

 ## Tests
-ih
+Answer the questions when prompted to create a professional readme file

 ## Licensing
 MIT

 ## Questions
-You can find my Github info at ih or for any further questions you can reach me at my email undefined
+You can find my Github info at underwoodjo or for any further questions you can reach me at my email undefined